massazoum/Frondent_e-commerceApp-/README.md

 ### Key Features <a name="key-features"></a>

 - Implement a RESTful API to handle CRUD operations for grocery-products.
-- Store task data persistently (in PostgreSQL/MySQL database).
-- Ensure proper error handling and validation.
 - Deploy the application to a hosting platform of your choice.
-(Heroku/Vercel/Netlify)

 ## 💻 Getting Started <a name="getting-started"></a>